 2012 – 2013 OROSZ FELLOW

 Jennifer McGraw, graduate student in the School of Social Work at GVSU, was selected as the 2012-2013 Orosz Fellow.
-McGraw will work on Our State of Generosity project.
+McGraw provided assistance for the Our State of Generosity project.

 Dr. Russell G. Mawby Fellowship in Philanthropic Studies